-SkandiaBanken's problem loan ratio as of year-end 2018 was very low at 0.09%: in line with other Swedish mortgage lenders, its asset quality has benefited from low interest rates and the Swedish households' ability to service their debts.
-However, in September 2017, we lowered the Swedish Macro Profile to Strong+ from Very Strong- because Sweden's buildup of household indebtedness against the backdrop of rapid house price appreciation poses latent risks to its economy and banks.
-We expect SkandiaBanken's solid asset risk and very strong capitalisation to provide sufficient buffers against risks embedded in the Swedish operating environment.
+SkandiaBanken's problem loan ratio as of June 2019 was 0.07%; which is very low compared to peers, domestic as well as elsewhere in Europe.
+Its asset quality has benefited from low interest rates and the Swedish households' ability to service their debt.
+However, in September 2017, we lowered the Swedish Macro Profile to Strong+ from Very Strong- because Sweden's buildup of household indebtedness against a backdrop of rapid house price appreciation poses latent risks to its economy and banks.
+Our assessment is that SkandiaBanken's solid asset risk and very strong capitalisation provides sufficient buffers against risks embedded in the Swedish operating environment.